Peter Dickinson: Life

-Dickinson married Mary Rose Barnard in 1953; the couple had two daughters and two sons including the author John Dickinson.
-Mary Rose died in 1988, the same year that their first two grandchildren were born.
-As of 2009 there are six grandchildren.
+Dickinson married Mary Rose Barnard in 1953; the couple had two daughters and two sons including the children's editor and publisher Philippa Dickinson and the writer John Dickinson.
+Mary Rose died in 1988.

 In 1983, Dickinson had met Robin McKinley, an American author of fantasy, some written for children.
 After a long friendship, they married in 1991.
 She said in 2009 that she cannot judge the literary work of people she likes personally, but: "Fortunately I had been passionately devoted to his books years before I met him so I can merely go on thinking they're wonderful and he's brilliant now."

 Dickinson was elected a Fellow of the Royal Society of Literature in 1999 and appointed an Officer of the Order of the British Empire (OBE) in the 2009 Birthday Honours.
 He was also chairman of the Society of Authors.

 For years he listed manual labour as one pastime; at 85 he listed only bridge and gardening.
 He died after an illness on 16 December 2015, his 88th birthday.